Your go-to guide to the perfect Dolomites holidays in Trentino Alto Adige

 Dolomiti Superski, one of the best Dolomites ski resorts

 Dolomiti Superski is a huge ski area comprising of 1200 km of runs and 1177 km of runs for cross-country skiing.
 The winter activities you can do here are basically endless.
-One of the best ski resorts in the Dolomites, here anyone can find something to do, families, kids, beginners as well as advanced skiers.
+One of the best ski resorts in the Dolomites, here anyone can find something to do.
+Families, kids, beginners as well as advanced skiers will love it.

-It covers a large territory so you can access from multiple sides and enjoy its modern facilities, natural landscape of high mountains, gorgeous lakes, several valleys and romantic lights both during the day and in the evening.
+It covers a large territory.
+You can access from multiple sides and enjoy its modern facilities, natural landscape of high mountains, gorgeous lakes, several valleys and romantic lights day and night.
 Some of the most famous Dolomites ski resorts in Dolomiti Superski are Cortina d’Ampezzo, Val Gardena, Val di Fassa, Marmolada, Rio Pusteria-Bressanone, Arabba, Civetta.

-If you are planning on skiing the Dolomites, you can purchase the ski pass MyDolomiti Skicard and have access to all activities and ski runs.
+If you are planning on skiing the Dolomites, purchase the ski pass MyDolomiti Skicard to have access to all activities and ski runs.
 A pretty good deal.

 The best Via Ferrata in the Dolomites

-Walking along a via ferrata will give you the chance to climb the Dolomites and admire spectacular views only from the peaks you can see.
+Walking along a via ferrata will give you the chance to climb the Dolomites and admire unprecedented spectacular views.

 As mentioned above, Madonna di Campiglio and Brenta group are some of the best places if you want to climb a via ferrata in the Dolomites.
 These are usually medium and high difficulty levels.